Spiking neurons as predictive controllers of linear systems: Results

 Following this same principle, but applied to the problem of controlling dynamical systems, we require that a spike should only happen if it improves the control loss (Eq.~\eqref{eq:control_loss}).
 According to these SCNs-inspired approaches, whenever a neuron in the network spikes, it (directly or indirectly) influences the state of the plant, resulting in a different loss value.
-Therefore, we can compute two different losses $L_\text{s}$ and $L_\text{ns}$, representing the distance to the target in the presence or absence of a spike, respectively.
-In order to control the plant's dynamics, the network compares the two losses to determine wether inputting a spike is advantageous to reach the control target.
-The inequality $L_\text{s} < L_\text{ns}$ is describing how our loss can be improved by the control input, decreasing the distance towards the target and helping our network solve the control task.
+Therefore, we can compute two different losses $L^\text{s}_i$ and $L^\text{ns}$, representing the distance to the target in the presence or absence, respectively, of a spike from neuron $i$.
+In order to control the plant's dynamics, the neurons in the network compare the two losses to determine whether inputting a spike is advantageous to reach the control target.
+The inequality $L^\text{s}_i < L^\text{ns}$ is describing how our loss can be improved by the control input, decreasing the distance towards the target and helping our network carry out the control task.
+Importantly, as described in the Discussion, the network will not compute nor approximate the optimal control solution for the problem.
+Differently from other methods (like the filtered spike controller illustrated in Materials and Methods), our spiking control algorithm does not track the LQR solution, but instead approaches the target by locally minimizing losses.
 These losses are describing a spiking condition, reminiscent of a voltage-threshold inequality $\mathbf{V} > \mathbf{T}$ (where $\mathbf{V}$ is the voltage of the neurons, and $\mathbf{T}$ is their firing threshold) that allows biological neural networks to produce action potentials.
-In Sec.~\ref{subsec:derivation}, we show that one can indeed derive voltage and thresholds values from our loss comparison.
-As a consequence, in our framework, the values of both voltage and threshold are composed exclusively from quantities that describe the (current and future) states of the plant.
+In Materials and Methods, we show that one can indeed derive voltage and thresholds values from our loss comparison.
+As a consequence, in our framework, the values of both voltage and threshold are composed of quantities that describe the (current and future) states of the plant.
 In particular, the voltage of neuron $i$ is expressed by:

 where $\mathbf{b}_i$ is the $i$th column of the matrix $\mathbf{B}$, $\mathbf{A}_f \equiv e^{\mathbf{A} f} \in \mathbb{R}^{K \times K}$ is the matrix exponential of the state matrix $\mathbf{A}$ times the future time window $f$, and $\mathbf{x}_0 = \mathbf{x}(t)$ is the current state of the system.
 The threshold of neuron $i$ is described as: